May-alrowaie/lesson-planner/README.md

   3.**Student**

 - As a teacher, I want to add a student to my database, so that I can assign the proper lesson plans to them.
-  -As a teacher, I want to update student details (grade, division, learning style, special needs etc), so that I can tailor lesson plans accordingly.
+- As a teacher, I want to update student details (grade, division, learning style, special needs etc), so that I can tailor lesson plans accordingly.
-  -As a teacher, I want to store parent information for each student, so that I can communicate effectively with them about progress.
+- As a teacher, I want to store parent information for each student, so that I can communicate effectively with them about progress.
 - As a teacher, I want to view a student’s assigned lesson plans, so that I can track their learning progress.
-  -As a teacher, I want to delete a student , so that I can remove outdated or irrelevant information.
+- As a teacher, I want to delete a student , so that I can remove outdated or irrelevant information.

   4.**Lesson Plans**

   - As a teacher, I want to create a lesson plan, so that I can structure my teaching materials.
     As a teacher, I want to specify the subject, title, grade level, division, and duration when creating a lesson plan, so that it is well-organized
-    -As a teacher, I want to add objectives, integration strategies, and teaching strategies to a lesson plan, so that it aligns with learning goals.
+  - As a teacher, I want to add objectives, integration strategies, and teaching strategies to a lesson plan, so that it aligns with learning goals.
-    -As a teacher, I want to include a description and activity level in a lesson plan, so that I can differentiate instruction.
+  - As a teacher, I want to include a description and activity level in a lesson plan, so that I can differentiate instruction.
-    -As a teacher, I want to list activities, assessments, and technology used in a lesson plan, so that I can plan my teaching effectively.
+  - As a teacher, I want to list activities, assessments, and technology used in a lesson plan, so that I can plan my teaching effectively.
-    -As a teacher, I want to add an alternative "Plan B" section to a lesson plan, so that I have a backup strategy if the original plan does not work.
+  - As a teacher, I want to add an alternative "Plan B" section to a lesson plan, so that I have a backup strategy if the original plan does not work.
-    -As a teacher, I want to edit a lesson plan after creation, so that I can make improvements.
+  - As a teacher, I want to edit a lesson plan after creation, so that I can make improvements.
-    -As a teacher, I want to delete a lesson plan, so that I can remove outdated or irrelevant plans.
+  - As a teacher, I want to delete a lesson plan, so that I can remove outdated or irrelevant plans.
-    -As a teacher, I want to assign lesson plans to specific classrooms, so that I can organize my lesson plans.
+  - As a teacher, I want to assign lesson plans to specific classrooms, so that I can organize my lesson plans.
-    -As a teacher, I want to view all my lesson plans, so that I can manage my teaching materials efficiently.
+  - As a teacher, I want to view all my lesson plans, so that I can manage my teaching materials efficiently.

 ## Screenshots